-

 - sensation of warmth.

-If you experience any adverse reactions, consult your physician.
-This recommendation applies to all possible adverse reactions, including those not listed in the package insert.
-You may also report adverse reactions directly through the reporting system of the member state of the Eurasian Economic Union.
-By reporting adverse reactions, you contribute to gathering more information on the drug’s safety.
+If you experience any adverse reactions, consult your doctor.
+This recommendation applies to all possible adverse reactions, including those not listed in the package leaflet.
+You can also report adverse reactions directly through the Eurasian Economic Union member state reporting system.
+By reporting adverse reactions, you help provide more information about the safety of this medicine.

 Russian Federation: